vestrel00/contacts-android/docs/basics/query-contacts-by-phone-or-sip.md

 ### Match.PHONE

 Match phone numbers.
+This is useful in cases where you want to implement a caller ID function for incoming and outgoing calls.
 This is the default.

 For example, if there are contacts with the following numbers;